netinvent/ipmi-starter/README.md

 # Usage

-Unzip the archive you downloaded from the (release page)[https://github.com/netinvent/ipmi-starter/releases], and launch javaws.cmd with the JNLP file you downloaded on the remote access page, eg:
+Unzip the archive you downloaded from the [release page](https://github.com/netinvent/ipmi-starter/releases), and launch javaws.cmd with the JNLP file you downloaded on the remote access page, eg:
 ```
 javaws c:\Users\MyUser\Downloads\viewer.jnlp
 ```